-Low fertility, lack of moisture and over-grazing result in more and more weeds in bluegrass and white clover pastures in Michigan.
-The most common weeds are thistle, dandelion, buckhorn and mullein.
+Low fertility, lack of moisture and over-grazing cause most of the weed growth in bluegrass and white clover pastures in Michigan.
+The most common weeds are thistles, dandelion, buckhorn and mullein.
 Woody plants commonly present are black locust, hawthorne, sumac and brambles.
 Many of these plants can be controlled by spraying with chemicals.
 However, this procedure should be co-ordinated with other good management practices if the pasture is to be made more productive.

 2,4-D and 2,4,5-T and Ammate are not poisonous and can be used in pastures where animals are grazing.
-2,4-D, applied at the rate of 1 to 2 pounds acid equivalent per acre, will kill thistle, dandelions, buckhorn and many broad-leaved annual weeds.
+2,4-D, applied at the rate of 1 to 2 pounds, acid equivalent, per acre, will kill bull thistle, dandelions, buckhorn and many broad-leaved annual weeds.
 Any white clover in the pasture will be injured considerably but usually re-establishes itself in a year or so, especially if conditions of moisture and fertility are favorable.
 If the pasture is largely white clover, or some other legume, a blanket spray of 2,4-D should not be made.

 2,4,5-T and Ammate can be used for spot spraying of the more resistant kinds of brush as discussed for woody plants.
+TABLE 3-List of herbaceous and woody plants, classified as to their reaction to2,4-D and 2,4,5-T